Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/).
 Flux is deployed by installing the [Flux extension](https://learn.microsoft.com/azure/azure-arc/kubernetes/conceptual-gitops-flux2#flux-cluster-extension) on the Kubernetes cluster.
 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (such as Git repositories) and automating updates to the configuration when there is a new code to deploy.
 Flux provides support for common file sources (Git and Helm repositories, Buckets) and template types (YAML, Helm, and Kustomize).

-ArcBox deploys five GitOps configurations onto the _ArcBox-K3s-Data_ cluster:
+ArcBox deploys four GitOps configurations onto the _ArcBox-K3s-Data_ cluster:

 - Cluster scope config to deploy [NGINX-ingress controller](https://kubernetes.github.io/ingress-nginx/).
 - Cluster scope config to deploy the "Bookstore" application.